 An attorney can take the burden off of your shoulders.
 Our bankruptcy lawyers are skilled and aggressive negotiators who have experience negotiating with creditors.
-While mortgage companies are unpredictable, and we cannot promise that we will get you a loan modification, having an experienced attorney on your side can increase your chances.
+While mortgage companies are unpredictable, and we cannot promise that we will get you a loan modification, having an experienced, caring attorney on your side can increase your chances.

 What Are the Options for Modifying Your Mortgage or Loan?

 The mortgage company may choose to modify your loan in a few different ways.
 Usually, it will lower your payment by:

 - Extending the term of the mortgage/loan (loan extension)